-The scheme is located in a rural area on the A87, approximately 5km south of the settlement Invershiel at Loch Duich.
-Land use is limited to a small number of agricultural fields and pasture and the whinstone quarry.
-The Landscape with its hills, mountains and waterfalls, as well as guest accommodations, is likely to attract tourists and outdoor recreationists.
+The scheme is located in a rural area on the A9, approximately 16km northwest of the settlement Blair Atholl.
+Residential use is limited, with a few properties of Dalnacardoch located more than 300m to the east of the scheme extent.
+A railway line is located approximately 180m to the south of the scheme.
+Other forms of land use are limited, given its rural location and elevation.
+Areas of coniferous woodland are located in the surroundings.
+The landscape with its hills, mountains and waterfalls, as well as guest accommodations, is likely to attract tourists and outdoor recreationists (Scotland's Environment).